-Every dentist understands that a lot of people experience fear and anxiety at the thought of going to the dentist.
-At Valley Ridge Dental Centre, we also know that far too many people are skipping important dental care because of that fear and anxiety.
+Every dentist understands that many people experience fear and anxiety about attending the dentist.
+Because of that fear and anxiety, many people skip important dental care at Valley Ridge Dental Centre.
 While that’s understandable, it’s unnecessary.
 If you’re living with dental problems or missing out on routine dental care because of anxiety or fear, sedation dentistry may be the solution you need to ensure your health despite your fear.

 Sedation dentistry helps you to relax with the use of sedative medications to minimize your experience of fear and anxiety.
 Sedation dentistry is not a one-size-fits-all proposition.
-The staff at your dental office in NW Calgary is able to offer sedation formats and strengths that are tuned precisely to the level of your anxiety and the scope and duration of the treatment you will receive.
+The staff at your dental office in NW Calgary can offer sedation formats and strengths tuned precisely to your anxiety level and the scope and duration of the treatment you will receive.
 Each different type of sedation offers different advantages.
 Here’s a brief introduction to each option.

-“Laughing gas” — more accurately referred to as nitrous oxide — is mixed with oxygen and inhaled to produce a mild sedative effect that is safe for patients of all ages and that dissipates quickly.
-It provides the shallowest level of sedation amongst these options:
+“Laughing gas” — more accurately referred to as nitrous oxide — is mixed with oxygen and inhaled to produce a mild sedative effect that is safe for patients of all ages and dissipates quickly.
+It provides the shallowest level of sedation among these options:

-Oral sedation offers a deeper level of sedation than nitrous oxide, but even with oral sedation you will remain awake at all times.
-Your dentist in NW Calgary will provide a tablet to take either the night before your appointment or shortly before treatment is to start.
-If you’re to undergo treatment with the relaxing benefit of oral sedation, be sure to make arrangements for a ride home.
+Oral sedation offers a deeper level of sedation than nitrous oxide, but you will always remain awake even with oral sedation.
+Your dentist in NW Calgary will provide a tablet to take the night before your appointment or shortly before treatment starts.
+If you’re to undergo treatment with the relaxing benefit of oral sedation, make arrangements for a ride home.
 Because oral sedation doesn’t wear off as quickly as laughing gas, you won’t be able to drive yourself for a time.

 Intravenous (IV) sedation

-Patients with very significant levels of dental anxiety and fear or who are going to undergo lengthy and/or complex dental procedures may receive IV sedation.
+Patients with significant dental anxiety and fear or undergoing lengthy and complex dental procedures may receive IV sedation.
 During IV sedation, sedative drugs are administered into your vein through an IV line.
-Throughout your treatment, the staff providing sedation dentistry in NW Calgary will monitor your vital signs and level of sedation continuously and make adjustments as required.
-Intravenous sedation takes the longest of these options to wear off, but is the best option for the most extreme or complex situations.
+Throughout your treatment, the sedation dentistry staff at our dentist in NW Calgary will continuously monitor your vital signs and level of sedation and make adjustments as required.
+Intravenous sedation takes the longest of these options to wear off but is the best option for the most extreme or complex situations.

 When is sedation dentistry a good idea?

-If any of the following items describes you, you may benefit from be treated with sedation dentistry in NW Calgary:
+If any of the following items describes you, you may benefit from being treated with sedation dentistry in NW Calgary:

 - Problems sitting still for as long as may be required